Course Description:

 14. Graphing linear inequalities in 2 variables

-15. Solving quadratic equations (by factoring, “square root method”, and quadratic
+15. Solving quadratic equations (by factoring, “square root method”, and

 formula—in radical, non-decimal format)